gmihaylov/netsuite-chatgpt-integration/README.md

 - Use at your own risk

 ## How to Set up
-- Place your OpenAI API Key in NetSuiteChatGPTChat_SL:
+- Place your OpenAI API Key in NetSuiteChatGPTIntegration_SL:
 ```
 const OPENAI_API_KEY = '';
 ```